Updated March 31, 2026

 - Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect storefront, warehouse, or yard space rental agreements.
+- Most commercial leases in North Carolina require proof of general liability coverage, which can affect storefront, warehouse, or yard space rental agreements.

 - Plastering and stucco contractors should be ready to show insurance certificates to general contractors, property managers, and municipal permit offices when jobsite requirements call for proof of coverage.